-If you experience redness, irritation, or itchiness and aren’t sure what causes it, you may be a good candidate for allergy patch testing at Pinski Dermatology.
+If you experience redness, irritation, or itching on your skin and you aren’t sure what causes it, you may be an ideal candidate for allergy patch testing at Pinski Dermatology.

-We recommend this test for a patient whose dermatitis persists and does not improve with treatment or has an unusual pattern or distribution.
-However, the patch test can only be applied to healthy skin that is not irritated.
+We recommend this type of testing for a patient whose dermatitis persists, does not improve with treatment, and/or has an unusual pattern or distribution.

-- Loose clothing should be worn during the testing
+● Loose clothing should be worn during the testing period.

-- Oral corticosteroid medications need to be stopped temporarily
+● Oral corticosteroid and antihistamine medications need to be stopped temporarily.

-- No showering (sponge baths only) because T.R.U.E.
-TEST must be kept dry
+● No showering (sponge baths only) – T.R.U.E test sites must be kept dry.

-- A flare-up of dermatitis elsewhere on their body may occur
+● A flare-up of dermatitis may occur elsewhere on the body.